kb1dds/small_astrolabe/README.md

 3. The transparent sheet (oriented so that its etched size is in contact with the front face of the opaque sheet)
 4. The front pointer

 The pointers have "wings" to help take sightings through the centerline of the astrolabe clear of the head or the nut of the screw.
 The wings face outward on both sides of the astrolabe.
+These wings are integrated into the STL file, so you can just print two copies of the same pointer.

+If you choose to use the SVG file to laser cut the pointers, the back pointer wings are the two smaller tabs.
+You should glue them to the main body of the pointer.
+Be very careful to ensure that they are aligned!
+Also make sure that the screw head doesn't block your view when sighting along the wings.
+You might need to make the wings from thicker stock to ensure this.
+For the front, you can either use the same back pointer design (wings on the front pointer are optional), or use a pointer with an etched line instead of the "wings".

 ## Front scales
 Starting from the center (moving outward) of the front of the astrolabe, the scales are